HubGob/HubGob/README.md

 ## What I'm Working On

-currently working on Sentinel a Self-hosted observability for small deployments. you can check it out in https://github.com/HubGob/Sentinel-Self-hosted-observability.git
+Currently working on Sentinel a Self-hosted observability for small deployments. you can check it out in https://github.com/HubGob/Sentinel-Self-hosted-observability.git

 ## Connet